jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Xenophanes, Greek Philosopher 6th Century BC.

 Humans play the Game of Life.
 Most of the time we play it with tools, but that is the only difference.
-It's the same game for us as it is for oak trees, bacteria, giraffes, and raccoons in an urban jungle.
+We are not exceptional, so it's the same game for us as it is for oak trees, bacteria, giraffes, and raccoons in an urban jungle.

 Despite our love of news updates and glorious speeches, the game has no stories, heroes, or villains.
-No audiences, judges, or second-chances.
+No audiences, judges, or second chances.

-Because the gameboard is completely impersonal, constructed by the laws of physics, chemistry, and geology.
-With every minute entropy wears down homes, spoils food, and puts timers on everyone's existence.
+The gameboard is completely unbiased.
+It's constructed by the laws of physics, chemistry, and geology.
+For every player entropy wears down homes, spoils food, and puts timers on everyone's existence.
 Life must use these same laws to assemble matter into new creatures, nests and fruit, and now even into tools.
 Each new assembly is a unique variation.
 Sometimes their combination of genotype, phenotype, or extended phenotype finds a niche in a healthy ecosystem.
 Sometimes not.

-Natural selection finds the forms that best read the environment's patterns—when rain comes, sunlight returns—and thereby integrate into the ecosystem of producers, grazers, predators, decomposers, and testers all working together to harvest resources efficiently and keep building matter into life faster than entropy tears down.
+Natural selection finds the forms that best read the environment's patterns—when rain comes, sunlight returns—and thereby integrate into the ecosystem of producers, grazers, predators, decomposers, and testers.
+All these players work together to harvest resources efficiently enough to keep building matter into life faster than entropy tears everything down.

 This has worked for billions of years.
-It happening all around you right now in the natural world and technological one too.
+It is happening all around you right now in the natural world and the technological one too.

 Our game is different because of our minds.
 We have mythological, philosophical, and scientific interpretations of reality—filters that tell us which patterns to see.
 Each becomes an artificial selection pressure: the true ones help us adapt to the gameboard; the others mislead us, and often take their believers down with them.

 How to tell which is which?

 Let's experience the game ourselves.
 By only sensing water, seeing motion, following instinct, lifeforms make an ecosystem, raise offspring, and pass the torch.
-The lifeforms that read the patterns of when fruit ripens or what smoke means survive to play again.
+The lifeforms that read the patterns—when fruit ripens, what smoke means—survive to play again.

+This chapter is not a story to enjoy.
 You may like narratives, statistics, and entertaining heroes.
 But entropy does not care.
 So life cannot care.

-Thus this chapter is not a story to enjoy.
-It is a mirror to your new identity.
-A person that can adapt to use the good things today to create a better society.
+Thus this chapter is a mirror to your new identity: a person who can drop unconstructive habits, beliefs, and tools, and adapt—to keep the good and fix the bad.

 In each life that follows, you are not the audience.
 You are watching natural selection—and being tested by it.
-Put yourself in their lives and ask of every species you see and framework you meet: does it read the world clearly and earn its place?
+Put yourself in the place of every species you see and framework you meet and ask: does it read the world clearly and earn its place?

 Notice, the winners are not always the largest or the smallest, the weakest or most powerful.
 But always those who can keep contributing to their ecosystem.
 Flip the page and hold this eternal truth as you read each word.